bqmelo/ui-testing-playground/README.md

 | npm run cy:open | Opens the Cypress Test Runner. |
 | npm run cy:run | To run all the present tests in headless mode. |
 | npm run cy:run --spec | To run our specific spec file we use --spec option by passing the path and file name as arguments. |

+## Reports

+You can find the Report in the path: `cypress/reports/index.html`.

+The folder report and report are generated in every run.